-5.10 DAILY INSPECTION & MAINTENANCE CHECKLIST (CONTINUED):

-- 10. Inspect the jaws and dies on the tong and backup.
-Inspect the jaw roller pins for signs of damage replace pins if necessary.
+5.10 DAILY INSPECTION & MAINTENANCE CHECKLIST (CONTINUED): 10. 🗌 Inspect the jaws and dies on the tong and backup.
+Inspect the jaw roller pins for signs of damage - replace pins if necessary.
 If the pins are welded in place, replace the entire jaw assembly.
-Ensure dies are secure in the jaw replace worn dies if necessary.
+Ensure dies are secure in the jaw - replace worn dies if necessary.
 Ensure that the jaw rollers rotate freely.
-Check to ensure the size of the loaded jaws match the size of casing or pipe you are running. - 11.
-Inspect backing pin(s).
-If cracked, broken, or bent it (they) must be replaced. - 12.
-Inspect top and bottom brake band linings replace if necessary.
+Check to ensure the size of the loaded jaws match the size of casing or pipe you are running.
+11. Inspect backing pin(s).
+If cracked, broken, or bent it (they) must be replaced.
+12. 🗌 Inspect top and bottom brake band linings - replace if necessary.
 Unequal wear of the brake bands indicates that the brake band tension is not evenly adjusted.
-Refer to the maintenance section of the manual for instructions on properly adjusting brake bands. - 13.
-Perform a visual inspection of all hydraulic lines.
-Replace flexible lines if they appear to be cracked, fatigued, or have visible signs of wear from contact with a rigid object. - 14.
-Perform a complete greasing of the tong and backup refer to Maintenance section of the technical manual - 15.
-Ensure main supply and return connections to the tong are fully made up.
-Re-connect the remainder of the hydraulic lines, and, if applicable, the electrical line to the turns counter.

-FAILURE TO ENSURE THAT THE SELF-SEALING SUPPLY AND RETURN LINES ARE FULLY MADE UP MAY RESULT IN CATASTROPHIC EQUIPMENT FAILURE.

-If using a stand-alone power unit, start it now - refer to the power unit technical manual for startup procedures.
-Listen to power unit for a moment to see if there are any unusual mechanical sounds (rubbing, grinding, excessive pump noise).
-If using a diesel unit, allow sufficient time for the engine to reach operating temperature before increasing engine RPM.
-Once engine is warm, gradually increase engine RPM until operating speed is reached.

-Ensure that supply pressure is at or above the tong's specified operating pressure, and that the return pressure is less than 350 psi.

-- 17. Perform a visual inspection of pressurized hydraulic lines.
-Document and correct any hydraulic fluid leaks. - 18.
-Perform a full functional test of the tong (see subsection 4.0.5).
-Report and correct any hydraulic leaks from the hydraulic valve bank, or from any hydraulic cylinders that are used. - 19.
-Perform a visual inspection of the load cell.
-If using a tension load cell, replace any cracked, broken, or distorted components including links and chains. - 20.
-If applicable, inspect the load cell anchor pins (tension load cell only).
-Replace the anchor pins if cracking or metal distortion is seen. - 21.
-Test door switch system.
-Refer to door switch testing procedure in subsection 4.0.5, "Pre-operational Checks".

-DO NOT OPERATE TONG WITH A MALFUNCTIONING OR NON-OPERATING DOOR SWITCH SYSTEM.

-While rotating the cage plate, ensure that the jaws properly cam.
+Refer to the maintenance section of the manual for instructions on properly adjusting brake bands.
+13. 🗌 Perform a visual inspection of all hydraulic lines.
+Replace flexible lines if they appear to be cracked, fatigued, or have visible signs of wear from contact with a rigid object.
+14. 🗌 Perform a complete greasing of the tong and backup - refer to Maintenance section of the technical manual 15. 🗌 Ensure main supply and return connections to the tong are fully made up.
+Re-connect the remainder of the hydraulic lines, and, if applicable, the electrical line to the turns counter. ⚠ WARNING TO ENSURE THAT THE SELF-SEALING SUPPLY AND RETURN LINES ARE FULLY MADE UP ULT IN CATASTROPHIC EQUIPMENT FAILURE. unit for a modiesel unit, a is warm, grad nd-alone power unit, start it now - refer to the power unit technical manual for startup procedures.
+Listen to power of the see if there are any unusual mechanical sounds (rubbing, grinding, excessive pump noise).
+If using a allow sufficient time for the engine to reach operating temperature before increasing engine RPM.
+Once engine dually increase engine RPM until operating speed is reached.
+Ensure that supply pressure is at or above the tong's specified operating pressure, and that the return pressure 16. 💹 is less than 350 psi.
+17. 🗌 Perform a visual inspection of pressurized hydraulic lines.
+Document and correct any hydraulic fluid leaks.
+18. 🗌 Perform a full functional test of the tong (see subsection 4.0.5).
+Report and correct any hydraulic leaks from the hydraulic valve bank, or from any hydraulic cylinders that are used.
+19. 🗌 Perform a visual inspection of the load cell.
+If using a tension load cell, replace any cracked, broken, or distorted components including links and chains.
+20. If applicable, inspect the load cell anchor pins (tension load cell only).
+Replace the anchor pins if cracking or metal distortion is seen.
+21. Test door switch system.
+Refer to door switch testing procedure in subsection 4.0.5, "Pre-operational Checks". ⚠ DANGER DO NOT OPERATE TONG WITH A MALFUNCTIONING OR NON-OPERATING DOOR SWITCH SYSTEM.
+22. While rotating the cage plate, ensure that the jaws properly cam.
 If the jaws do not cam properly, the brake bands need to be tightened.
 Incrementally adjust both the top and bottom brake bands EQUALLY until proper cam action is achieved (see section 5.6.1).